 Become a Member

 The membership year runs July 1 through June 30 each academic year.
 Renewal and membership forms are sent out each spring.

 Information about current annual dues, which are self-calculating, may be found in the PDF membership form.
 You must be a 2014-2015 member when you register for Biennial Conference 2014 to receive the applicable member rate.

 This voting membership category is open to:

 - school and early childhood education programs owned, operated or sponsored by a parish, cathedral, religious community, diocese, province(s), seminary, or other organization of The Episcopal Church; or

-- independent schools under the jurisdiction or operating with the knowledge and consent of the bishop of the diocese in which they are located.
+- independent schools under the jurisdiction or operating with the knowledge and consent of the bishop of The Episcopal Church diocese in which they are located.

-This non-voting membership category is open to school establishment committees or schools not Episcopal Church-related but sympathetic to the aims and purposes NAES.
+This non-voting membership category is open to school establishment committees or schools not related to The Episcopal Church but sympathetic to the aims and purposes NAES.
 Dues are the same for members and associate members.

 Non-discrimination Certification Requirement